 “What, I’m supposed to give a fuck about the rich asshole who wasn’t supposed to be here!”
 Diego hollered back, his face red.

-Another shot went off and Wylie jolted and scrambled to wrestle the gun from Diego before he could be shot.
-He clawed around Diego’s forearms desperately.
-The scent of blood filled his nostril’s and Wylie’s hand found the gun.
-The barrel was hot from just going off, but his demon arms felt no pain as he wrenched it from Diego’s grip.
+Wylie jolted and scrambled to wrestle the gun from Diego before they all ended up dead.
+He clawed around Diego’s forearms in desperation, and the scent of blood filled his nostrils.
+His palm found the gun.
+The barrel was burning hot from firing, but his demon arms felt no pain as he wrenched the weapon from Diego’s grip.

-“Fuck.”
-The scent of blood was all around him.
-Wylie’s only relief was if he’d been shot, he wasn’t feeling the pain yet.
-He lurched to his feet and hauled Diego up after him.
-Diego howled in pain and Wylie blinked rapidly as he tried to clear the large, dark dot from his vision enough to see the damage.
-Diego’s flesh was torn and bloodied from where Wylie’s inhuman claws and razor sharp scales had sliced and scraped.
-Wylie squinted and tried to figure out if it was bone or just a torn white t-shirt peeking through Diego’s bloodied top.
-Wylie’s legs, although unsteady, didn’t reveal any pain or blood that might suggest he’d been shot by either bullet.
+Wylie lurched to his feet and hauled Diego up after him.
+Diego howled, and Wylie blinked rapidly to clear the fuzzy, dark dot from his vision enough to see the damage.
+Diego’s flesh oozed blood where inhuman claws and razor-sharp scales had sliced and scraped.
+He squinted as he tried to decipher if it was bone or fabric peeking through Diego’s bloodied jacket.
+Wylie’s knees threatened to give, but when he looked down, they were free of any telltale blood or holes.

 “Get to the van, kid,” Wylie gritted out.
-He adjusted his grip on Diego and earned a fresh cry of pain.
+He adjusted his grip on Diego and earned a fresh scream of pain.

-Adam’s slim form was shaking so much, he had to grip his arms to his chest to keep them steady.
-Tears began to stream down his small face, and with an effort, Adam turned from the view of the dying man.
+Adam’s slim form was shaking so much, he had to grip his arms to his chest to keep them from flailing.
+Tears streamed down his small face, and with an effort, he turned from the view of the dying man.
 He looked green, and Wylie really hoped he wasn’t going to hurl.

 “What about… W-What about the stuff?”
 Adam forced out between chattering teeth.